numbershape/ml-foundations/linear-algebra/week1-notes.md

 - Linear Combination cases:
     - Usual case: if both scalars change value you will reach every possible point in plane
-    - Rare case: if the two original vectors line up, then the tip of the resuming vector is limited to this line
+    - Rare case: if the two original vectors line up, then the tip of the resulting vector is limited to this line
     - Exception: if both original vectors are 0, you get stuck at the origin

 - Span: